yuxinrpi/Resume/index.md

   <div class="collapsible-content">
     <div class="content-inner">
     <ul>
-      <li>Supported designing and developing the thru flight check and maintenance IoT devices; Collected the aircraft damage samples and images for the future research with machine learning models</li>
+      <li>Supported designing and developing the thru flight check and maintenance IoT devices; Collected the aircraft damage samples and images for the future research with machine learning models</li>
       <li>Developed independently a useful tool with Python that helps estimate the flight cost of various aircrafts, with features such as cost comparison among different aircrafts, load planning and visualization</li>
-      <li>Assisted in the establishment of the IoT device lab and Cloud computing center, and proposed an equipment list based on the R&amp;D strategy of the company</li>
+      <li>Assisted in the establishment of the IoT device lab and Cloud computing center, and proposed an equipment list based on the R&D strategy of the company</li>
     </ul>
     </div>
   </div>